yandthj/HPC/docs/Documentation/Applications/xpressmp.md

 | xpressmp/9.7.0 |

 !!! info
     Xpress is available as a module on Kestrel.
-Additionally, NREL has a site-wide license for Xpress to run locally on an NREL-issued computer.
+Additionally, NLR has a site-wide license for Xpress to run locally on an NLR-issued computer.
 Please see instructions [here](https://github.nrel.gov/MSOC/fico-xpress).

 ## Running Xpress Solver on Kestrel